stellar/go/services/keystore/spec.md

 	"detail": "The request you sent was invalid in some way.", "extras": {
 		"invalid_field": "keysBlob",
-		"reason": "salt is required for all the encrypted keys" }
+		"reason": "salt is required for all the encrypted key data" }
 }
 ```